 Atomic Layer Etching typically involves a cycle of 4 steps that is repeated as many times as necessary to achieve the required etch depth.
-The example shows ALE of Si with Cl2/Ar:
+This example shows ALE of Si with Cl2/Ar.

 Step 1) Dosing of the substrate with an etching gas, which adsorbs on and reacts with the etch material.
 The etch gas is often plasma dissociated to enhance the rate of adsorption.
 With the correct choice of dosing gas and parameters, this can be self-limiting, if the chemical dose stops after adsorbing one monolayer.